tbreuss/mithril-by-examples/examples/data-binding-helper.md

 layout: layouts/example.html
 ---

-Nice example using a data binding helper function.
+Here we have a nice little example using a data binding helper function.
+This function makes data binding very easy by just including the binder in the view method of the component.

 ## JavaScript